MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/hololens-low-bandwidth.md

 Let's take a quick look at what happens in a field scenario when a technician encounters poor network connectivity.
 In this scenario, the technician is a field worker.
 The  remote collaborator is elsewhere with good network conditions.

+> [!IMPORTANT]
+> A OneDrive license is required to take advantage of the Snapshot feature described in this procedure.

 1. The technician launches a video call with a remote collaborator.

     ![Screenshot of Dynamics 365 Remote Assist on HoloLens, launching a call.](./media/03.14-call-snapshot-poor-connection.png "Launch Call")